johanhil/reshitmedsl/README.markdown

 TODO
 ===============================================
-- Use the geolocation API.
+- Use the geolocation API per default, and fallback in a nice way to using addresses.
-- Figure out a way to make addresses work (both as origin and destination).